shopware/release-notes/src/6.6/unreleased.md

 To prevent exceeding the message size limit when indexing many entities at once, we improved the indexing process to split the entities into smaller chunks.

+### Migrate admin-menu.store to pinia

+The `adminMenu` store has been migrated from Vuex to Pinia.
+The store is now available as a Pinia store and can be accessed via `Shopware.Store.get(‘adminMenu’)`.

+### Added support for opensearch sigv4 credential provider

+We added the support for authentication with AWS OpenSearch using the SigV4 credential provider

+### Added interface to support copy in batches

+As a manufacturer of a flysystem adapter I want to be able to use the writeBatch-possibilities with a dedicated Interface until flysystem supports it out-of-the-box.

+### Added vue to shopware object

 ## Fixed bugs

 ## Credits